The Third Party Litigation Funding Law Review: Austria

 The year in review

 Some interesting developments have occurred in the past year or so regarding third party funding in Austria.
 First, the share of third party funding in arbitration as opposed to civil litigation has continued to increase.
 Given Austria's importance as an arbitration forum for litigants from Central and Eastern Europe, this development was long overdue, but it remains noteworthy nonetheless, as it only occurred recently.
 Second, some third party funders have begun to offer a wider array of funding solutions, including offering sophisticated forms of funding in litigation finance.
 The most noteworthy of these novel forms of third party funding is the monetisation of claims for corporate litigants, which means that a third party funder would not only fund the costs of litigation or arbitration, as has traditionally been the case, but would also provide funds to be used by the litigant for general corporate purposes against the company's litigation or arbitration case as collateral.
 Third, the Austrian Supreme Court declared the sale of insolvency avoidance claims permissible, and thus overruled the view of scholars that has prevailed for decades in Austria.34 This opens up new possibilities for third party funders to finance avoidance claims in insolvency proceedings, and will give insolvency administrators a valid new option to pursue claims where previously this was not possible because of a lack of assets.
 The creditors in insolvency proceedings will ultimately benefit from this development.
-Fourth, consistent with measures taken worldwide, the Austrian government has acted to protect commercial and other interests in response to the covid-19 pandemic, including the prolongation of time limits in administrative, civil and commercial law matters, extending to insolvency proceedings.35 Post-lockdown, litigation funding has seen a significant increase in demand for a myriad of cases, from commercial litigation, insolvency, investor–state and commercial arbitration.
-The impact of the pandemic is likely to lead to an increase in the duration of cases, as a result of having to assess the health risks associated with natural persons (parties, witnesses and other key individuals) and the solvency risk of corporate parties, and the enforceability of successful claims.
+Fourth, the Austrian Supreme Court confirmed that the role of a third party funder is different from that of a lawyer, distinguishing between a lawyer advising a party whereas a funder is prohibited from doing so.35 As a result, the Court determined that the doctrine of pacta de quota litis (see footnote No. 11 above) does not apply to third party funding.
+The Court also observed that third party funders must not exert influence over the proceedings and are required to remain independent from the funded party.
+Fifth, consistent with measures taken worldwide, the Austrian government has acted to protect commercial and other interests in response to the covid-19 pandemic, including the prolongation of time limits in administrative, civil and commercial law matters, extending to insolvency proceedings.36 Post-lockdown, litigation funding has seen a significant increase in demand for a myriad of cases, from commercial litigation, insolvency, investor–state and commercial arbitration.
+The impact of the pandemic assessed almost two years after it began has confirmed initial forecasts of an increase in the duration of cases as a result of having to assess the health risks associated with natural persons (parties, witnesses and other key individuals) and the solvency risk of corporate parties, and the enforceability of successful claims.

 Conclusions and outlook